privacy-scaling-explorations/core-program/2024/contributions/README.md

 - Soyeon Park

 **Project Description:**
 ZK-Regex is proving the pattern of a piece of content without revealing the content itself.
-Until now, there was the circuit written by circom and halo2, and our project is to write the circuit by rust and arkworks, the rust libraries for zkSNARK programming.
+Until now, there were circuit written by circom and halo2, and our project is to write the circuit by rust and arkworks, the rust libraries for zkSNARK programming.

 **Technical Stack:**